“Applied History with the University of Plymouth”

 Dr Alan Butler

-All our projects closely involve students from both our MA Heritage and BA History programmes through placements, studentships and our flagship project-based practice modules.
+All our projects closely involve students from MA Heritage THeory and Practice through placements, studentships and our flagship project-based module.